toptensoftware/yazd/yaza.md

 ## MACRO Directive

-Macros let you define repeatable pieces of code:
+Macros lets you define reusable pieces of code:

 ~~~
 ; Macro to zero fill memory